Your triceps are an incredibly important muscle!

 Your triceps are engaged in every single pushing movement—the shoulder presses, bench press, push-ups, handstand push-ups.
 Whether the target is your chest (bench press) or your shoulders (shoulder press), your triceps have to work to aid the larger muscle groups in doing the pushing work.

-Your triceps also play an important role in your upper body and upper arms mobility.
-They help move your arms at the elbows, and improve your range of motion.
+Your triceps also play an important role in your upper body and arm mobility.
+They help move your arms at the elbows and improve your range of motion.
 They’re vital for any activity that utilizes upper body muscles (particularly swimming and boxing).

 To put it succinctly: you need to spend time strengthening your triceps.
 Your ability to exercise and lift heavy depends on it!